A new state-funded 'drink link' bus will service 50 rural communities across Ireland.

 The bus service will transport rural residents to and from their local pubs between June and December in a bid to tackle rural isolation.

-The Sunday Independent reports that the service will be state-subsidised and will operate as an extension as to Local Link service.
+The service will be state-subsidised and will operate as an extension as to Local Link service.

 The pilot programme will run for six months before each route is assessed.

 "I think it will probably continue after that," Minister for Transport Shane Ross told RTÉ's Morning Ireland today.